rcarrata/rcarrata.github.io/_posts/2021-04-11-rhacm-submariner-2.md

 #### Testing the Synchronization of the Redis Master-Slave between clusters and interacting with our FrontEnd

 To test the sync between the data from the Redis Master<->Slave, let's write some data into our frontend.
-Access to the route of the guestbook, from the ACM y write some data:
+Access the route of the guestbook from ACM and write some data:

 [![](/images/submariner7.png "Submariner Diagram 7")]({{site.url}}/images/submariner7.png)